bshack/trndyModel/README.md

 // delete the blue model from the collection
-// this removes the model from the collection.
+// this removes the model from the collection array.
 // emits 'change' event

 modelColors.delete(2);